 8.A Reading from the prophet Isaiah (25: 6-9)

-On this mountain, the Lord of hosts will prepare for all peoples a banquet of rich food.
-On this mountain He will remove the mourning veil covering all peoples, and the shroud enwrapping all nations, He will destroy death for ever.
-The Lord will wipe away the tears from every cheek; he will take away his people’s shame everywhere on earth, for the Lord has said so.
-That day, it will be said: See, this is our God in whom we hoped for salvation; the Lord is the one in whom we hoped.
-We exult and rejoice that he has saved us.
+On this mountain, for all the peoples, the Lord will prepare a banquet of rich food, a banquet of fine wines, of succulent food, of well-strained wines.
+On this mountain He will remove the veil, which used to cover all peoples, the pall enveloping all nations; He will destroy death for ever.
+The Lord will wipe away the tears from every cheek; He will take his people’s shame away everywhere on earth, for the Lord has spoken.
+And on that day, it will be said, “Look this is our God, in Him we put our hope that he should save us.
+This is the Lord.
+We put our trust in Him.
+Let us exult and rejoice since He has saved us.”